-A. Eligible registrars will be contacted by the Finance team to submit a tax invoice to WAGPET for the support payment in week four of the semester.
+A. If you are eligible, you will be contacted by the Finance team to submit a tax invoice to WAGPET for the support payment in about week four of each semester.

 Q. How do I receive my support payment?

-A. Eligible registrars are required to submit a tax invoice to WAGPET within 60 days of the notice of eligibility.
+A. If you are eligible, you are required to submit a tax invoice to WAGPET within 60 days of the notice of eligibility.

 Q. Will the support payment be deposited into my account?

 A. All support payments will be paid by electronic funds transfer; bank details (account name, BSB and account number) should be included on the invoice to WAGPET or GP registrars can provide a completed Direct Payment Authority form

 Q. Do I need to get an Australian Business Number ABN?

-A. No. If you do not have an ABN, WAGPET will withhold 46.5% of the invoice amount under Australian Taxation Office (ATO) guidelines if a registrar does not quote an Australian Business Number.
-This amount will be withheld when making the payment to the registrar.
-WAGPET will provide the registrar with an “ATO Payment Summary – Withholding where ABN not Quoted” for their taxation return.
+A. No. If you do not have an ABN, WAGPET will withhold 47% of the payment amount in accordance with Australian Taxation Office (ATO) requirements.
+The amount withheld will then be paid to the ATO and WAGPET will provide you with an “ATO Payment Summary – Withholding where ABN not Quoted” for the taxation return.

 Q. How are the payments calculated?

 A. Payments are calculated based on Modified Monash Model which categorises metropolitan, regional, rural and remote areas according to both geographical remoteness and town size.
 The system was developed to recognise the challenges in attracting health workers to more remote and smaller communities.
-It also take into account the fulltime equivalent weeks of training for the term – e.g. full-time will be twenty-six weeks, part-time will be less, split terms will be the number of weeks completed.
+It also takes into account the full-time equivalent weeks of training for the term – e.g. full-time will be twenty-six weeks, part-time will be less, split terms will be the number of weeks completed at each training level.

 Q. Will I still need to provide a lease agreement or rental receipts if I’m using the support payment for rent or to travel to my placement?